Research areas

 Research Overview

 Grant is a researcher at the Sea Mammal Research Unit (SMRU).
 His current research interests are motivated by the conservation of small cetaceans, with a focus on delphinid species inhabiting coastal waters.
 Globally, the coastal zone is an area of high anthropogenic activity, which overlaps with the critical habitat of dolphin populations.
-He is particularly interested in studying the spatial ecology, long-term population dynamics, and behavioural responses to disturbance in order to inform conservation management of coastal species/populations.
+He is particularly interested in studying spatial ecology, long-term population dynamics, and behavioural responses to disturbance in order to inform conservation management of coastal populations.
 Grant is dedicated to disseminating his research through STEM activities, events and resources.

 Current Projects